JANUARY 20, 2017

 - Volunteer your time for a cause you hold dear to your heart in honor of the march.

 There is power in your voice!
 There is power in your wallet.
-There is power in organized action.
+Also, there is power in organized action.